MAXIMUS Foundation Board of Directors

 Benjamin Coss – Senior Vice President, Health Services

 Mr. Coss has nearly 20 years of public sector health and human services experience.
-As Vice President of MAXIMUS Health Services, he provides administrative, program management and operational support for programs in the areas of Medicaid, Medicare, the Children’s Health Insurance Program (CHIP), and Shared Service Operations.
+As Senior Vice President of MAXIMUS Health Services, he provides administrative, program management and operational support for programs in the areas of Medicaid, Medicare, the Children’s Health Insurance Program (CHIP), and Shared Service Operations.
 Over the length of his career, he has accrued extensive experience in management consulting, systems and operations related to the delivery of complex solutions for state clients.
 Mr. Coss holds a B.S. from University of California, Berkeley and is a certified Project Management Professional (PMP).

 Deborah Homewood – Director, Human Services Australia

 With nearly 20 years of CEO-level experience and a background in the retail, medical, and telecommunications sectors, Ms. Homewood currently oversees all operations, financial and business development activities for the Company’s Australian operations.
 She also serves as the Chairperson for the MAX Foundation in Australia.
 In 2005, Ms. Homewood was named the NSW Telstra Business Woman of the Year within the Business and Corporate Sector.
 She is also a member of Chief Executive Women and is active within the local community as a member of the Sydney Cove Rotary.
 She has a master’s degree in management from the Macquarie University.

 Mr. Ibbott is an accomplished public health leader with more than 16 years of health communications experience consulting to government agencies, nonprofits, industry and commercial organizations.
 Mr Ibbott leads the MAXIMUS Center for Health Literacy and manages a team of health communication experts, researchers, writers, graphic designers, translators and digital and social media experts who work to develop communications that improve public health programs, empower consumers and foster healthier communities.
 In addition to his role at MAXIMUS, Mr. Ibbott serves as an Adjunct Professor in the Department of Health Systems Administration at Georgetown University.